clbustos/dominanceAnalysis/README.md

     dominanceAnalysis(lm(y~x1+x2+x3))

-For hierarchinal linear models using lmer, you should provide a null model.
-Requires https://github.com/clbustos/r-glmmextra (see Luo and Azen, 2013).
+For hierarchinal linear models using lmer, you should provide a null model (see Luo and Azen, 2013).

     dominanceAnalysis(lmer(y~x1+x2+x3+(1|g)), null.model=lmer(y~(1|g)))